CloudCannon/pagefind/docs/content/docs/_index.md

 </script>
 ```

-> The `/_pagefind/pagefind-ui.css` and `/_pagefind/pagefind-ui.js` assets will be created by Pagefind in the next step.
+> The `/_pagefind/pagefind-ui.css` and `/_pagefind/pagefind-ui.js` assets will be created by Pagefind when we index the site.

 Now build your site to an output directory — this guide assumes that you're running `hugo` and that your site is output to the `public/` directory.
 Pagefind works with any set of static HTML files, so adjust these configurations as needed.